open-neuromorphic/open-neuromorphic.github.io/content/english/blog/digital-neuromorphic-hardware-read-list/index.md

 The design is fully **synchronous**.
 The time evolution of the SNN implemented on the core can be tuned choosing changing the frequency of the time reference events, allowing to update the neurons states only when events actually take place.
 The result is that each Synaptic OPeration (SOP) requires only **12.7pJ** when the chip is powered with a voltage of 0.55V.

+### MorphIC: A 65-nm 738k-Synapse/mm2 Quad-Core Binary-Weight Digital Neuromorphic Processor With Stochastic Spike-Driven Online Learning

-### [*MorphIC: A 65-nm 738k-Synapse/mm2 Quad-Core Binary-Weight Digital Neuromorphic Processor With Stochastic Spike-Driven Online Learning*](https://arxiv.org/abs/1904.08513), Charlotte Frenkel et al., 2019
+[*MorphIC: A 65-nm 738k-Synapse/mm2 Quad-Core Binary-Weight Digital Neuromorphic Processor With Stochastic Spike-Driven Online Learning*](https://arxiv.org/abs/1904.08513), Charlotte Frenkel et al., 2019

 In this work, a **quad-core neuromorphic processor** is presented.